programaker-project/programaker-docs/docs/developers/bridge-communication-protocol.md

 **Warning**: This protocol is in development and most of it **will change** later!

-This document defines the protocol that a bridge has to implement to expose its functionalities on the Plaza platform.
+This document defines the protocol that a bridge has to implement to expose its functionalities on the Programaker platform.
 There's four main contexts for this protocol:

 1. Bridge initialization
 2. Event notification